henspace/ClickAndCrawl/readme.md

 # ClickAndCrawl

 A simple dungeon crawler designed for casual dungeon crawling.
+If you'd like to play it, you can find the end result at https://henspace.itch.io/click-and-crawl

 First a heads-up.
 The dungeon crawler took a massive detour from the direction it was originally expected to take.
+It was originally expected to be a very rapid hacky piece of code.

 Originally, the code was structured to avoid the use of classes and private members, but then part way through I flipped the approach on its head.
 The result, a monster